bluenviron/mediamtx/README.md

 Features:
 * Read and publish live streams with UDP and TCP
 * Each stream can have multiple video and audio tracks, encoded with any codec (including H264, H265, VP8, VP9, MP3, AAC, Opus, PCM)
-* Serve multiple streams at once, each in a separate path, that can be read by multiple users
+* Serve multiple streams at once in separate paths
 * Pull and serve streams from other RTSP or RTMP servers, always or on-demand (RTSP proxy)
+* Authenticate readers and publishers separately
 * Redirect to other RTSP servers (load balancing)
-* Authenticate readers and publishers separately
 * Run custom commands when clients connect, disconnect, read or publish streams
+* Reload the configuration without disconnecting existing clients (hot reloading)
 * Compatible with Linux, Windows and Mac, does not require any dependency or interpreter, it's a single executable

 ## Installation and basic usage